-What Can a Handyman Do in Murfreesboro, Tennessee?
+What Can a Handyman Do Without a License in Murfreesboro, Tennessee?

 In Murfreesboro (Rutherford County), most “handyman” work can be done without a Tennessee contractor license as long as each project stays under Tennessee’s contractor licensing threshold (generally $25,000 total cost including labor and materials).
 However, electrical, plumbing, HVAC, and gas work are separately regulated and typically require properly licensed tradespeople and permits even when the job is small.
 You will usually still need a local business license (city and/or county) based on where you operate and your gross receipts.